Key takeaways:

 If a project deadline is moved up, you might have to find a way to expedite tasks.
 While this is not an optimal scenario, there are two ways to accomplish schedule compression within the CPM framework:

-• Fast-tracking: This involves overlapping parallel tasks originally planned to be done sequentially in order to shorten the project duration.
+- Fast-tracking: This involves overlapping parallel tasks originally planned to be done sequentially in order to shorten the project duration.
 Fast-tracking can potentially increase project risk due to dependencies between tasks.

-Critical path method vs. PERT
+Critical path vs. PERT vs. Gantt charts

-CPM is a deterministic approach that assumes a fixed time frame for each task.
-This makes it ideal for projects with well-known task durations and little variability, like construction or manufacturing projects.
 The CPM focuses on the critical path, meaning the sequence of activities or tasks that determines the project’s shortest possible duration.
 Identifying this path allows project managers to prioritize tasks directly impacting the project’s critical path timeline.

-PERT is similar to the CPM in that they are both used to visualize the timeline and the work that must be done for a project.
+PERT is similar to CPM in that they are both used to visualize the timeline and the work that must be done for a project.
 However, with PERT, you create three different time estimates for the project:

-• The shortest possible amount of time each task will take
+- The shortest possible amount of time each task will take

-• The most probable amount of time
+- The most probable amount of time

-• The most extended amount of time tasks might take if things don’t go as planned
+- The most extended amount of time tasks might take if things don’t go as planned

 This makes PERT ideal for research and development projects or any other project with uncertain task durations.
 While both methods help in project planning and scheduling, PERT’s ability to handle uncertainty makes it more flexible in the face of potential changes or delays.
 The CPM’s focus on the critical path can make managing and controlling tasks critical to the project’s timeline easier.